MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/add-users-assign-roles.md

 ---
-title: "Assign roles, enable users for Omnichannel for Customer Service | MicrosoftDocs"
+title: Assign roles, enable users for Omnichannel for Customer Service
-description: "Perform the steps to assign roles to users and enable them in Omnichannel for Customer Service."
+description: Perform the steps to assign roles to users and enable them in Omnichannel for Customer Service.
 author: neeranelli
 ms.author: nenellim
-ms.date: 05/05/2023
+ms.date: 03/15/2024
+ms.topic: how-to
+ms.collection:
+ms.custom: bap-template
 ---

 # Assign roles and enable users for Omnichannel for Customer Service